Automattic/stream-builder/README.md

 # StreamBuilder

+StreamBuilder is Tumblr's custom framework we use to power the dashboard and most of the feeds on the platform.
+The primary architecture centers around “streams” of content.
+In our implementation, those streams can be posts from a blog, a list of blogs you’re following, posts using a specific tag, or posts relating to a search.
+These are separate kinds of streams, which can be mixed together, filtered based on certain criteria, ranked for relevancy or engagement likelihood, and more.

+On the Tumblr dashboard today you can see how there are posts from blogs you follow, mixed with posts from tags you follow, mixed with blog recommendations.
+Each of those is a separate stream, with its own logic, but sharing this same framework.
+We inject those recommendations at certain intervals, filter posts based on who you’re blocking, and rank the posts for relevancy if you have the “Best stuff first” setting enabled.
+Those are all examples of the functionality StreamBuilder affords for us.

+What's included in this repo:

+- The full framework library of code that we use today, on Tumblr, to power almost every feed of content you see on the platform.
+- A YAML syntax for composing streams of content, and how to filter, inject, and rank them.
+- Abstractions for programmatically composing, filtering, ranking, injecting, and debugging streams.
+- Abstractions for composing streams together—such as with carousels, for streams-within-streams.
+- An abstraction for cursor-based pagination for complex stream templates.
+- Unit tests covering the public interface for the library and most of the underlying code.

+We're still working to add more documentation and examples.
+Check out [the announcement post on the Tumblr Engineering blog](https://engineering.tumblr.com/post/722102563011493888/streambuilder-our-open-source-framework-for) for more info.

 Get started by reading the [StreamBuilder Beginner's Guide](docs/StreamBuilder-Beginners-Guide.md).
 We also have an example app in the `example/` folder to try!

 ## Installation